 - Daily Living

 - Miscellaneous Payments

-The Bi-Weekly spreadsheet gives the summary of the Budgeted Amount and the Actual Amount on a bi-weekly basis.
-The Net Projected End Balance for the all the weeks of the current week is also calculated automatically in this spreadsheet.
+The Bi-Weekly spreadsheet gives a summary of the Budgeted Amount and the Actual Amount on a bi-weekly basis.
+The Net Projected End Balance for all the weeks of the current week is also calculated automatically in this spreadsheet.
 The Net Balance is calculated by subtracting the Total Expense from the Total Income and adding the Starting Balance to it.

 What does the "Projected End Balance" value mean?

 The Projected End Balance is the amount of money you can save in a week from your income.
 The value would be achieved if the budgeted goals have been attained for the expenses that are incurred during the week.

 What is the importance of a Weekly budget?